 Keep in mind, some volunteer shifts fill up faster than others.
 So if you want to make sure you get the position you’re hoping for, sooner is better.

 I bought tickets, but my plans changed.
 Can I get a refund?

 No. Due to the nature of the event, no refunds are given for tickets to the festival or its concurrent events.

 I’m coming from out of town.
 Which hotels would you recommend?

-We’re currently deliberating over potential discounts for our attendees.
+We’re currently deliberating over potential partnerships.
 Please keep checking our social media channels and newsletters for updates!

 Is your venue wheelchair accessible?

 Yes, the Exhibition Hall at the Seattle Center is fully accessible for all attendees.